In creative writing, ideas are everything. No matter how good a writer you might be, without ideas you will have nothing to create.

 And while we are dealing with the basics, you might be wondering where all these creative writing ideas you’re about to magically discover are hiding.

+- How to “write what you know.”
 One piece of advice you hear a lot as a novel writing beginner is to write about what you know.
-But how does this square-up with the advice in the previous article about not writing purely autobiographical fiction?
-You will find the answer right here.
+But how does this square-up with the advice to NOT write purely autobiographical fiction?

-In this detailed look at novel ideas and where they come from, it's easy to lose sight of the most powerful tool every writer has at his or her disposal: their imagination!
+- The power of the imagination.
+In this detailed look at novel ideas and where they come from, it’s easy to lose sight of the fact that you can create much of your novel right inside your head!